bejoy-jbt/Sentiment-analysis-using-SST2/README.md

 # Sentiment Analysis Tool

-A Python tool for analyzing sentiment in text using the Hugging Face Transformers library and pre-trained DistilBERT model.
+A Python tool for analyzing sentiment in text using the Hugging Face Transformers library and pre-trained SST2 model.

 ## Overview